Why do Surcharges Exist and How to Avoid Import Surcharges?

 How does this work?

 China is a competitive market for freight and the consolidators will often charge a rate below the actual cost to the shipper, we have even heard of shippers being paid to give their freight to the shipping agent.
 They cannot lose money on the container, so the China Import Surcharge is forwarded to the agent in the UK to collect it from the consignee.
-If the freight is included in the cost from the shipper, the consignee still pays it in the UK through the China Import Surcharge.
+If the freight is included in the cost from the shipper, the consignee still pays it at the destination through the China Import Surcharge.